 Wine bottle labels to recall the territory

-Teruzzi & Puthod is a winery in one of the most famous of medieval Tuscan towns: San Gimignano.
-They chose to add miniatures from the British Library collection to the labels for their precious bottles of wine to honor their town which had its maximum development during medieval times.
+Teruzzi & Puthod is a winery in one of the most famous of the medieval Tuscan towns: San Gimignano.
+Teruzzi & Puthod chose to add medieval miniatures from the British Library collection to the labels of their precious bottles of wine in honor of San Gimignano which had its maximum development during medieval times.

 Iconic art for ice cream flavors